Institute of Mental Health and Hospital: History

 The first asylum in India is founded by British Government in 1745 in Bombay and second in 1784 in Calcutta.
 Few more asylums are also founded by British Government in 1857 in big cities of India.
 In 1859, Agra asylum was also founded by British Government.
 The Institute of Mental Health and Hospital Agra was established in September 1859, and renamed to Mental Hospital Agra in 1925.
 Previously it was managed under the provisions of Indian Lunacy Act, 1912.
-Nowadays it is managed under the provisions of Mental Health Act, 1987.
+Nowadays it is managed under the provisions of Mental Healthcare Act 2017.
 In 1994 it was again renamed to Agra Mansik Arogyashala by Honourable Supreme Court of India and made it an autonomous institution which aimed to improve treatment and care of mentally ill persons and provide professional education, training and research on mental health.
 On 8 February 2001 it again renamed as Institute of Mental Health and Hospital Agra.

-Professional Courses
+Professional courses

-MD Psychiatry, DNB Psychiatry, M.Phil Clinical Psychology, M.Phil Psychiatric Social Work, Post Basic Diploma in Psychiatric Nursing, Short term training programme in Psychiatry.
+The Institute offers MD Psychiatry, DNB Psychiatry, M.Phil Clinical Psychology, M.Phil Psychiatric Social Work, Post Basic Diploma in Psychiatric Nursing, Short term training programme in Psychiatry.